The tabletop diagnostic yields results in an hour and can be programmed to detect variants of the SARS-CoV-2 virus.

 The new diagnostic is based on SHERLOCK, a CRISPR-based tool that Collins and others first reported in 2017.
 Components of the system include an RNA guide strand that allows detection of specific target RNA sequences, and Cas enzymes that cleave those sequences and produce a fluorescent signal.
 All of these molecular components can be freeze-dried for long-term storage and reactivated upon exposure to water.

-Last year, Collins’ lab began working on adapting this technology to detect the SARS-CoV-2 virus, hoping that they could design a diagnostic device that could yield rapid results and be operated with little or no expertise.
+Last year, Collins’ lab began working on adapting this technology to detect SARS-CoV-2, the virus that causes COVID-19, hoping that they could design a diagnostic device that could yield rapid results and be operated with little or no expertise.
 They also wanted it to work with saliva samples, making it even easier for users.

 To achieve that, the researchers had to incorporate a critical pre-processing step that disables enzymes called salivary nucleases, which destroy nucleic acids such as RNA.
 Once the sample goes into the device, the nucleases are inactivated by heat and two chemical reagents.
 Then, viral RNA is extracted and concentrated by passing the saliva through a membrane.